 WaterWorks!
 A Drinking Water Institute for Educators Do your students wonder how all that clean, safe, economical water gets to their faucets?
 Your students need to know that drinking water is a valuable, limited, engineered resource.
 Expand your water curriculum to include drinking water topics.
-Join us for our fourteenth year of the award-winning WaterWorks Institute in St. Paul, Minnesota.
+Join us for our seventeenth year of the award-winning WaterWorks Institute in Lakeville, Minnesota.
 Program Overview Investigate drinking water quality, chemistry, community resources, and inquiry-based activities for your classroom.
 This intensive, three-day, hands-on workshop allows upper elementary and middle school science teachers to enrich their water-related standards and come away with new teaching ideas and information from expert presenters on the engineering, chemistry, geology, people, and politics of how drinking water is delivered to your home and school.
 Meals and resource binder provided.
-Choose between two graduate credits or a stipend – both will require your attendance at a Saturday follow-up session in fall 2014 (date to be determined by the group).
+Choose between two graduate credits or a stipend – both will require your attendance at a Saturday follow-up session in fall (date to be determined by the group).
 Housing is not provided.
-Teachers from the St. Paul area will have priority in the selection process, but science teachers from anywhere in the state may apply.
-Join the more than 250 science teachers who have participated in WaterWorks over the last fourteen years, and make plans to integrate the topic of drinking water into your science curriculum.
-2014 WaterWorks!
-Institute August 4-6, 2014 8:30-3:30 p.m.Lakeville Water Treatment Facility18400 Ipava AveLakeville, MN 55044 Apply Online Applications will begin to be reviewed the second week of April.
+Teachers from the Metro area will have priority in the selection process, but science teachers from anywhere in the state may apply.
+Join the more than 300 science teachers who have participated in WaterWorks over the last eighteen years, and make plans to integrate the topic of drinking water into your science curriculum.
+2017 WaterWorks!
+Institute August 7-9, 20178:30 a.m.-3:30 p.m.Lakeville Water Treatment Facility18400 Ipava AveLakeville, MN 55044 Apply Online Applications will begin to be reviewed the second week of April.
 Applicants will be notified of admission within a week of that review.
-With questions, contact Lee Schmitt, firstname.lastname@example.org 651-523-2562 The WaterWorks Institute is co-sponsored by the Minnesota Department of Health, the American Water Works Association, and Hamline University School of Education's Center for Global Environmental Education.
-For more information on WaterWorks visit http://health.state.mn.us/water/institute/index.htm.
+With questions, contact Sara Robertson 651-523-2895 or firstname.lastname@example.org.
+The WaterWorks!
+Institute is co-sponsored by the Minnesota Department of Health, the American Water Works Association, and Hamline University School of Education's Center for Global Environmental Education.
+For more information on WaterWorks! visit http://health.state.mn.us/water/institute/index.htm.
 Learn about the other Teacher Professional Development opportunities at the Center for Global Environmental Education.